What is a structural rivet?

 Which is the strongest structural rivet?

 Structural rivet is the strongest rivet type on the market and Aerobolt has the complete Huck Rivet range including the original multi-grip rivet "Magna-Lok", the Huck Rivet "Magna-Bulb" with its superior strength and the hybrid of the two "Hucklok Rivet"One of the strongest structural rivet type is the Huck Rivet "Magna-Bulb".
-For installation values, refer to the table below to compare a range of structural rivet laboratory results.
+For installation values, refer to the table below to compare a range of structural rivet test lab results.

 STRUCTURAL RIVET TYPE -STEEL KEY LAB METRICS FOR RIVET DIA.
 6.4MM (1/4")